benjamincmorris/personal-site/content/project/corpus/index.md

 slides: example
 ---

-Child language input reflects notable more than typical features.
+Child language input reflects atypical more than typical features.
 More description of typical features early in development may provide a foothold for young learners.